osquery/osquery/docs/wiki/installation/custom-packages.md

 - Slipstreaming additional tools into osquery's existing packages
 - Proprietary modifications to "core" features that aren't simple additional plugins
-- Custom dependency modifications (patched versions of glog, thrift, etc)
+- Custom dependency modifications (patched versions of glog, thrift, etc.)

 The first step to creating custom packages is having [built](../development/building.md) and tested osquery.
 This means reading the development guides and in most cases having a dedicated "build host".